-The application proposes modifying the existing special use permit on the site in order to accommodate a block style plan with a wide mix of uses, ultimately configured and constructed based on a set of Design Guidelines proposed by the applicant.
-Currently existing on the 40 acre site is the University Place Mall.
-More details about the proposed development can be found in the applicant's narrative and statement of justification.
+The application proposes modifying the existing Special Use Permit on the site to accommodate a block-style plan with a wide mix of uses, ultimately configured and constructed based on a set of Design Standards proposed by the applicant.
+Currently existing on the 43.4-acre site is the University Place Mall.
+More details about the proposed development can be found in the applicant's narrative and statement of justification in the Application Materials.